kanishka-linux/reminiscence/README.md

 3. Installation of above dependencies in Debian or Ubuntu based distros

         $ sudo apt install virtualenv wkhtmltopdf redis-server

+**Note:** Name of above dependencies may change depending on distro or OS, so install accordingly.
+Once above dependencies are installed, execute following commands, which are distro/platform independent.

 #### Now execute following commands in terminal.